To make it even easier to jump on the visuals train, this guide will explore visuals that you might consider in your next brief or motion.

 Always explain the visual beforehand (like a block quote).
 And do so thoughtfully.
 Let your reader skip the visual if they like.
 You should never force your reader to use a visual, lest they resent you for it.

 Consider whether it will be less risky, and easier, to include a visual as an attachment or appendix rather than inserting it into your brief.
 Usually, if it’s important, it can be inserted into your brief and formatted smoothly.
-But if you have any sense that your reader will balk at the visual, put it in the back.

 Use colors when you can—especially to show contrasts, similarities, and groupings.
+But don't choose randomly.
+You can find plenty of great guides and resources online these days.

 Label everything thoughtfully and concisely.
 Use legends that are as simple and stylistic as your prose.